Jonjos95/Election_Analysis/README.md

 ## Challenge Summary

 In conclusion, the results of our analysis not only determined that the winner of the electionw was Diana DeGette, but that Denver was the largest county turnout with 82% of the voter turnout.
+This analysis is treanslatable to various other forms of quantitative analysis and I believe the election board can benefit from implementing similar methods to various other projects.